 Few athletes have made an impression on their sport like Colorado-based Scott Jurek has made on the demanding sport of ultra marathon running.

 Scott has led the sport with some amazing performances including multiple wins and course records.
-Ultramarathon running starts at the distances beyond the standard marathon of 26.2 Read More...
+Ultramarathon running starts at the distances beyond the standard marathon of 26.2 miles (42km), while Scott has excelled up to 246k.
+Read More...
 “Scott Jurek, vegan ultramarathon runner”

 The cyclocross champion has been vegan since 22 (1998) after several years of vegetarianism and on/off veganism.